-Figure 2.5: A simplified overview of how the architecture of a compiler looks, using Flex and Bison.
+Figure 2.5: A simplified overview of the architecture of a compiler.

-(Lindholm et al., 2025).
+Languages like Python and JavaScript are prominent examples of interpreted languages, but also Java, or more precise Java-Bytecode, is also interpreted before it gets compiled (Lindholm et al., 2025).
 However, interpreters can not only be used for interpreting programming languages.
 It is also possible for them to be used in GP.
 Langdon and Banzhaf (2008) have shown how a SIMD interpreter can be efficiently used for evaluating entire GP populations on the GPU directly.
 In a later work Cano and Ventura (2014) further improved this interpreter.
 They used the fact that a GP individual represents a tree which can be split into independent subtrees.
 These can be evaluated concurrently and with the help of communication via shared memory, they were able to evaluate the entire tree.
 With this they achieved a significant performance improvement over previous implementations.
 As shown by Dietz and Young (2010), it is even possible to develop an interpreter that can execute MIMD programs on a SIMD GPU.
-However, as noted by the authors, any kind interpretation comes with an overhead.
+However, as noted by the authors, any kind of interpretation comes with an overhead.
 This means that with the additional challenges of executing MIMD programs on SIMD hardware, their interpreter, while achieving reasonable efficiency, still suffers from performance problems.
 Another field where interpreters can be useful are rule-based simulations.
 Köster et al. (2020a) has shown how they implemented a GPU interpreter for such simulations.
 In addition with other novel performance improvements in running programs on a GPU, they were able to gain a speed-up of 4 over non-interpreted implementations.
 While publications like Fua and Lis (2020) and Gherardi et al. (2012) have shown, interpreted languages often trail behind in terms of performance compared to compiled languages, interpreters per se are not slow.
 And while they come with performance overhead as demonstrated by Dietz and Young (2010) and Romer et al. (1996), they can still be a very fast, easy and powerful alternative for certain tasks.